Hadelockeuse/Rental_Housing_in_Berlin/README.md

 # Rental_Housing_in_Berlin
 ## Introduction
 After struggling to find a convenient flat at a reasonable price in Berlin, I became interested in understanding the characteristics of the rental housing market in this city.
-This project aims to explore the Berlin rental market through web scraping, data cleaning, and preparation.
+This project aims to explore the Berlin rental market through web scraping, data cleaning, and visualization.

 ## Project Structure
 This repository contains three main Jupyter Notebook files that document the different steps of the analysis: